Pop Max

-Pop Max (previously Kix! and then Kix) was a British FAST Channel and formerly a free-to-air children's television channel in the United Kingdom, owned by Narrative Entertainment UK Limited.
-As of June 2014, it broadcast cartoons, sci-fi, action and adventure series and anime on Sky and on Freeview.
-Its target audience was 6 to 15-year-old boys.
+Pop Max (previously Kix! and then Kix) was a free-to-air children's television channel in the United Kingdom, owned by Narrative Entertainment UK Limited.
+Programming that aired on the channel included cartoons, sci-fi, action and adventure series and anime and was available on Sky and on Freeview.
+Its target audience was boys aged 6 to 15.

 History

-At 6am on 19 May 2008, Pop +1 ceased broadcast and was directly replaced on-air with Kix.
-Kix was the fourth dedicated kids' channel to be launched by CSC: its three sister channels are Pop which was launched on 29 May 2003, and shows cartoons and pop music videos for a mixed audience; Tiny Pop, which was launched in 26 July 2004, and shows cartoons for young children and pre-schoolers; and Pop Girl, a defunct channel launched on 6 August 2007.
+The channel launched at 6am on 19 May 2008, as Kix!, replacing Pop's timeshift channel, Pop +1.
+Kix! was the fourth children's channel to be launched by CSC Media Group.
+Its three sister channels were Pop, which was launched on 29 May 2003, and aired animated programming (originally music videos) for a mixed audience; Tiny Pop, which was launched on 26 July 2004, and featured animated programmes for young children and preschoolers; and Pop Girl, which was launched on 6 August 2007, and closed on 1 October 2015, and featured programmes aimed at girls.

-In August 2008, Kix! launched onto Freesat.
-The exclamation mark in its name was dropped in May 2013, though remained in some branding such as Sky's programme guide until the next year.
+In August 2008, Kix! launched on Freesat.
+The exclamation mark in its name was removed in May 2013, although it remained in some branding such as Sky's programme guide until 2014.

-Kix has broadcast on Freeview since April 2016, following the earlier addition of Pop and Tiny Pop to the service.
+Kix became available on Freeview in April 2016, alongside Pop and Tiny Pop.
 In August 2017, Kix rebranded as Pop Max without any changes in its schedule.
-A stream of the channel was added to POP Player's Freeview Play app in early 2022.
+A stream of the channel was added to Pop Player's Freeview Play app in early 2022.
 On 25 May 2022, Pop Max was replaced on Freeview with the Pop Player channel.

 Closure

-On 7 February 2024, Pop Max and other Narrative Entertainment channels were removed from Freesat a month before the closure the Tiny Pop linear channel, however it was relaunched in 21 August on Freeview and Sky in the same year.
-On 10 December 2024, Pop Max was dropped from Freeview.
+On 7 February 2024, Pop Max and other Narrative Entertainment channels were removed from Freesat a month before the temporary closure of the Tiny Pop linear channel.
+On 10 December 2024, Pop Max was removed from Freeview.

 On 17 April 2025, Sky confirmed that Pop Max would be removed from Sky providers on 22 April 2025.
-The channel closed on 22 April 2025, and its programming continues to be seen through the Pop Player for now.
+The channel closed on that date, and its programming continued to air on the main Pop channel.

 Kix Power

-In July 2013, Kix launched a Power Rangers-exclusive channel known as Kix Power, replacing Pop Girl's hour-behind timeshift feed, which varied between this channel and Kix's own timeshift channel for several years, depending on school holidays.
+In July 2013, Kix launched a Power Rangers-exclusive channel known as Kix Power, replacing Pop Girl's timeshift feed, Pop Girl +1, which varied between this channel and Kix's own timeshift channel for several years, depending on school holidays.